For many doctors, launching your own medical practice is a lifelong aspiration. But it's no small task.

 - Personal and business tax returns for the previous two years

-If you’re buying an existing practice, you will need to provide the practice’s:
+If you’re buying an existing practice, you will need to provide the following information about the practice:

 - Purchase agreement